San Antonio Burn Injury Attorneys

 Take action before the insurance companies have an opportunity to do so.
 Call our burn injury attorneys immediately.
 Upon your first consultation with our legal team, we can begin investigating your claim to discover evidence that can strengthen, prove, and validate your claim.

 Contact our San Antonio burn injury lawyers at Wyatt Law Firm.
+We have extensive experience handling burn injury cases.
 You can start with a free, confidential case consultation in our private offices.

 *AV®, AV Preeminent®, Martindale-Hubbell Distinguished and Martindale-Hubbell Notable are certification marks used under license in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell® is the facilitator of a peer-review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings TM fall into two categories - legal ability and general ethical standards.